Family meetings are important for scheduling, goal-setting, and family unity

 Even more important than the schedule is that each family member has a chance to feel heard.
 To know that they each play a significant role in the family and that their parents and siblings care about them.

 When we come up against scheduling difficulties or the kids bring up the difficult things they are dealing with in their lives, I am always pleasantly surprised at the solutions the kids come up with to help.
-Sometimes I think The Maestro and I just have it all figured out, but the girls have really opened my eyes up to the fact that we definitely don’t.
+Sometimes I think my husband and I have it all figured out, but the girls have really opened my eyes up to the fact that we definitely don’t.

 The girls are good at thinking outside the box and being willing to reschedule things if necessary.
 They are good at giving each other advice and support.
 And they are good at taking responsibility for their own plans and doing whatever it takes for them to be able to carry them out.